L4GSP1KE/Upload-Assistant/README.md

       - image host api keys can be obtained from their respective sites
       - discord bot token can be obtained from https://discord.com/developers/
    - Install necessary python modules `pip3 install -r requirements.txt`

-   I think thats it, probably
+   **Additional Resources are found in the [wiki](https://github.com/L4GSP1KE/Upload-Assistant/wiki)**

-   Feel free to contact me if you need help
+   Feel free to contact me if you need help, I'm not that hard to find.